okp4/detection-of-personal-data/project_ideas.md

 In the same manner as for addresses, company data can be verified from official sources

 ### First and last names
-Names can be verified from a downloaded database based on exact match (or a scoring)
+Names can be verified from a downloaded database based on exact match (or a scoring), we can also translate them and see if they remain the same.

 ### Stopwords
 Stop words should be removed to facilitate all tasks